Jacklaw441/GROMACs_Custom-ForceField/README.md

 From PDB (OPM, really):
 -Note which HIS residues are close to CLAs, be certain to protonate accordingly.

 -Note CYS residues that bind SF4 clusters, new amino acid "ACYS" added to topology (protonation, bonds added "in post," charges and topology taken from literature and added).

 -SF4 topology taken from literature and added to topology.
 New "amino-acid" called SF4 added.

 -Cofactor topologies generated from CHARMMGUI, LibParGen, or any similar FF building tool (C, N, O, H cofactors.
 Nothing troublesome like with SF4); protonated in IQmol then added back to structure.

 -Protein+SF4 topology generated all together.
 Can cofactors be added to topology the same way?
 No need to do this, but I wonder if it could be simplified.

+-Manually add in "bridged" topology parameters.
+ACYS-SF4 bonds, angles, dihedrals must be added.
+Alternatively, define a "super-residue" that is 4 ACYS and SF4 all in one.
+BUT, this will then require adding in the protein backbone bonds for the ACYS alpha and carbonyl carbons.
+I like the current apporach.